 Main Street Tours offer both downtown walking tours of historic Greeneville, TN, and guided tours of the Dickson-Williams Mansion.
 The Mansion was once called the showplace of East Tennessee, and General John Hunt Morgan spent his last night here during the Civil War.
 He was killed in the garden the following morning.

-The Nathanael Greene Museum is a museum of Greeneville and Greene County history.
-The museum is open Tuesday thru Saturday, 10:00 a.m. to 4:00 p.m.
+Formerly the Nathanael Greene Museum, the Greeneville/Greene County History Museum is a museum of Greeneville and Greene County history.
+The museum is open Tuesday thru Saturday, 11:00 a.m. to 4:00 p.m.
 The museum is generally closed in January.
 To verify operating hours, call the museum at 423-636-1558 before your visit.

 The museum contains an Andrew Johnson gallery, as well as a "Pathways to Freedom" exhibit which tells the amazing stories of emancipation for several of the enslaved people of Greeneville and Greene County - many of which involve Andrew Johnson.